The Ads.txt Information That Websites Should Know

 There are a lot of different players involved in the Ads.txt project.
 It is meant to protect the programmatic system for both advertisers, publishers, and the major platforms that sit in-between.
 It is a way for publishers to authenticate themselves to buyers and platforms.

-For publishers, Ads.txt will be something that will need to be implemented by your webmaster; however, it is not something to be taken lightly.
-As incorrectly implementing, validating, or leaving off potential buyers could have a very negative impact on digital ad revenue.
+For publishers, Ads.txt will be something that will need to be implemented by your webmaster; however, it is not something to be taken lightly, as incorrectly implementing, validating, or leaving off potential buyers will almost certainly have a negative impact on digital ad revenue.

 How does Ads.txt affect Google earnings?